jespersoderlund/mqttloadapp/README.md

 ### EXPR
 Algorithmic expression evaluation function where the alogirhtmic language supported by the exp4j library http://www.objecthunter.net/exp4j/.
 For example complex algorithmic expressions "X^3+4+sin(x)*x^2” can be expressed and generate interesting behaviors over time.

 In the expressions the variables ”tick” and ”elapsed” are available for modelling.
-Elapsed is in milliseconds
+Elapsed is in milliseconds.

 The parameters supported by the EXPR function are:
 - expression - The math expression language supported by the exp4j (http://www.objecthunter.net/exp4j/) library.